carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > ~~~
 > {: .language-bash}
 >
-> You can then upload the environment to your account at Anaconda Cloud:
+> You can then upload the environment to your account at Anaconda Cloud,
 >
 > ~~~
 > $ conda env upload -f pyaos-lesson